-Fig. 4(a) plots the time domain impulse components in the fault simulation signal for variable speed.
-The signal amplitude exhibits an increasing trend with increasing speed.
-As shown in Fig. 4(b), a trend of energy concentration can be observed in the frequency spectrum of the impulse signal.
-The angle domain of the simulated impulse signal is resampled, and its order envelope spectrum, shown in Fig. 4(d), is plotted.
+in Fig. 4(d), is plotted.
 The fault order 4 can be identified from the order envelope spectrum.
-Gaussian white noise with a signal to noise ratio (SNR) of 5 dB is added to the signal.
-Fig. 4(e) shows that the strong noise drowns the time domain fault impulses, the time domain noise amplitude is about 3-4 times the amplitude of the fault impulse.
+Gaussian white noise with an SNR of 5 dB is added to the signal.
+Figure 4(e) shows that the strong noise drowns the time domain fault impulses, with the time domain noise amplitude being about 3-4 times the amplitude of the fault impulse.
 The fault order is unrecognizable within the order envelope spectrum of Fig. 4(f).